Retired Roger Federer offers advice to Laver Cup teammates

 “Roger told me to hit my forehand decisively … with more weight,” Berrettini said.
 “And to go down the line every so often with my backhand.”

 Berrettini’s win in the opening match on Day 2 of the three-day team event founded by Federer’s management company was followed by Team World’s Taylor Fritz beating Cam Norrie 6-1, 4-6, 10-8.
-Then came a 6-1, 6-3 win for Team Europe’s Djokovic against Frances Tiafoe.
+Then came a 6-1, 6-3 win for Djokovic against Frances Tiafoe.
+And Djokovic and Berrettini paired up to close the evening with a 7-5, 6-2 doubles victory over Jack Sock and Alex de Minaur to give Team Europe an 8-4 lead heading into Sunday.
+The first squad to 13 points will win.

-Djokovic used his post-match interview to pay tribute to Federer and called Friday’s last hurrah “one of the most beautiful moments I’ve ever experienced in my life, for sure.”
+Djokovic paid tribute to Federer in both of his post-match interviews — jokingly asking the crowd at one point if they’d like to see the Swiss star play again — and called Friday’s last hurrah “one of the most beautiful moments I’ve ever experienced in my life, for sure.”

 Djokovic, who hadn’t competed since winning his 21st major trophy at Wimbledon in July, accumulated 19 winners and just six unforced errors in what he described as a “pretty decent match” against Tiafoe.